Taiwanese cuisine: Food of the Taiwanese Aborigines

 Taiwan's food and food culture is very much diversified and largely influenced by the exodus of Han people.
 However, one part of the Taiwanese food culture that remains integral is that of the Taiwanese indigenous people.
 Though indigenous populations only make up approximately 1.5% of Taiwan's overall population, it is notable that their foods eaten and ways of preparation are distinguishable from the more typical Chinese-influenced cuisine.

 The aborigines' diet very much depends on nature.
 With profuse vegetation and wild animals, the aborigines were natural hunter-gatherers.
 Essentially, much of what Aborigines ate depended on their environment – that is, whether they lived in coastal or mountainous areas.
 Tribes like Amis, Atayal, Saisiyat and Bunun hunt what they can, and gather what they cultivate.
 On the other hand, tribes like the Yamis and the Thao have fish as a predominant source of food.
 Most foods consisted of millet, taro, sweet potato, wild greens and game like boar and rat.
 This is in contrast to the main foods eaten by the Han, which consisted of rice and chicken.

 Game meats for those living in the mountainous areas include deer, and flying squirrel intestines, a delicacy as regarded by the Bunun people.
 Another is 'stinky' meat – that is, 'maggoty game' that has begun to rot, which is then barbecued, fried, seasoned with garlic and ginger then served with spicy sauce.

-The Amis, apart from meat, had much greens to eat, largely due to the belief that anything a cow ate, was also edible by humans.
+The Amis, apart from meat, had much greens to eat, largely due to the assumption that anything a cow ate, was also edible by humans.
 The Bununs, who are primarily hunters of wild animals, would dine on stone-grilled pork, boar, deer, and hog roast.
 The Yami tribe, located off Taitung coast, fed on many types of fish, including the prized 'flying fish' (or Alibangbang).
 A speciality includes rice, mixed with river fish and wild vegetables, served in large bamboo trunks.

 Apart from being a staple-food, millet was always produced as wine.
 Not just for drinking, millet wine played an important role in being used as offerings during festivals, births and weddings.
 Millet wines are all made in the homes of the Aborigines.
 Sticky rice is put into a wooden steamer after being soaked in water.
 Once cooled, the rice is put into a pot of water, then pulled out and combined with rice yeast.
 After four or five days of being placed in a large jar, the rice is placed in a sieve or rice bag, whilst the alcoholic liquid drips out and is stored away.